In Search for an Optimal Authenticated Byzantine Agreement: Asymptotically optimal optimistic Byzantine Agreement

 As for conditional progress, we have to make sure that honest leaders are able to drive progress.
 Thus, we must ensure that all honest leaders have the most up-to-date keys.
 By the lock causality property, if some party gets a valid \textbf{lockProof} in some LBV, then at least $t+1$ honest parties get a valid \textbf{keyProof} in this LBV and thus are able to unlock all honest parties in the next LBV.
 Therefore, leaders can get the up-to-date key by querying a quorum of $n-t$ parties.

-From the above, a byzantine agreement protocol can satisfy Agreement by sequentially composing LBVs.
+From the above, any Byzantine agreement protocol that sequentially composes LBVs satisfies Agreement.
 The challenge, which we address in the rest of this section, is how to sequentially compose LBVs in a way that satisfies Termination with asymptotically optimal communication complexity under all network conditions and failure scenarios.